 To create the illusion of a masculine face, you don't need a custom-made mask.
-Use an eyebrow pencil and pressed powder foundation in light and dark shades to suggest typical masculine features, such as facial hair, thick eyebrows and a chiseled face.
+Use an eyebrow pencil, eyeliner and pressed powder foundation in light and dark shades to suggest typical masculine features, such as facial hair, thick eyebrows and a chiseled face.

 Things You'll Need

 Broad makeup brush (optional)